MohamedKaram97/Online-Retail-Data-Analysis-using-Analytical-SQL/README.md

   - Tracking customers behavior through their purchasing data
 - All figures and charts are created using `Excel Sheets`.

-*The repository consists of 3 directories:*
-- `codes` &rarr; has all the `.sql` files that contains the queries.
-- `datasets` &rarr; has 2 `.csv` files of the datasets and 2 `.sql` files for the DDL queries of creating the tables.
-- `images` &rarr; has all the figures used in this repo.

 ---

 ## Data Exploration ##

 As the data exploration phase is one of the most important phases of any data analytics project, so let's start with.
 This phase made me understand the aspects of our retail data such as the size of data, the number of customers that purchased in a specified period, the year we're trying to analyze its data, and the products that are included in this analysis.

-> Click here to show the dataset &rarr; [Online Retail Store Dataset](datasets/online-retail.csv)

 *After some exploration, I've concluded that:*
 1. Total number of records is `12858`.